 Washington state agencies must consider purchasing low carbon fuel vehicles or converting conventional vehicles to use low carbon fuels when financially comparable over the vehicle's useful life.
 Low carbon fuels include hydrogen, biomethane, electricity, or natural gas blends of at least 90%.
 State agencies must achieve an average fuel economy of 36 miles per gallon (mpg) for passenger vehicle fleets in motor pools and leased conventional vehicles.
 State agencies must also purchase low carbon fuel vehicles or, when purchasing new conventional vehicles, achieve an average fuel economy of 40 mpg for light-duty passenger vehicles and 27 mpg for light-duty vans and sport utility vehicles.
 When calculating average fuel economy, emergency response vehicles, passenger vans with a gross vehicle weight rating of 8,500 pounds or greater, off-road vehicles, low carbon fuel vehicles, and vehicles driven less than 2,000 miles per year are excluded.
 (Reference Revised Code of Washington 43.19.622)

 Biofuels Production and Distribution Contracts

-Public utility districts are authorized to sell renewable natural gas to facilities that condense or dispense natural gas for use as a motor fuel.
-Renewable natural gas is defined as methane gas derived from organic materials.
+Public utility districts are authorized to sell renewable natural gas and renewable hydrogen to facilities that condense or dispense natural gas or renewable hydrogen for use as a motor fuel.
+Renewable natural gas is defined as methane gas or other hydrocarbons derived from organic materials.
+Renewable hydrogen is defined as hydrogen produced using renewable resources as the source of the hydrogen and the source for the energy input into the production process.
 (Reference Revised Code of Washington 54.04.190)